Diffuse Axonal Injury (DAI) is considered one of the most common and detrimental forms of traumatic brain injury (TBI).

 - Axonal varicosities – periodic swelling along the axonal length at the site of injury, secondary to the interrupted axonal transport

-- Axonal bulb – Single large swellings at the site of disconnection, following complete axonal severance results in s
+- Axonal bulb – Single large swellings at the site of disconnection, following complete axonal severance

 The diagnosis is often only suspected when patients do not make a neurological recovery, based on initial imaging.